 Wiring within your walls can degrade due to trapped moisture creating corrosion or heat bending the wiring.
 Eventually, the wiring issues could lead to shorting or dangerous heat buildup.
 Consider searching for an electrician and inquiring about their earned credentials to hire an expert to fix the hidden damage.

 9. Your Toilet Might Gurgle

 After flushing the toilet, everyone is ready to move on with their day.
 However, you could spot hidden damage in your home by listening closely in the bathroom.
 Excess gurgling during or after flushing often indicates an issue with negative air pressure.

 Clogs don’t always stop toilets from working.
 Sometimes, small clusters of buildup linger in the pipes and become big enough to affect air pressure without stopping the water entirely.
 A few forceful pumps with your plunger may dislodge buildup if it’s close to your toilet’s tank.
-If it’s deeper, an auger or drain snake can solve the problem.
+An auger or drain snake can solve the problem if it’s deeper.

-A plumber can answer any questions you may have about your toilet’s unique gurgling problem.
+A plumber can answer any questions about your toilet’s unique gurgling problem.
 They’ll also know if other local homeowners have complained about the same issue.
 The county or city sewer line could have a backup if numerous homes report the same gurgling problem.

 Start Looking for Hidden Home Damage

 People don’t often think about these scary ways their home might be hiding damage.
 They’re easy to overlook or forget about, but not if you schedule reminders to check for problems like these.
 You’ll get ahead of lasting property damage and find budget-friendly solutions that are easy to manage ahead of upcoming renovations or years of remaining in the same home.

 GreatBuildz is a free service that connects homeowners in Los Angeles, Orange County, Ventura & San Diego with reliable, thoroughly screened general contractors and provides project support from start to finish.